-We currently have a few bottles of the following Ulysse Collin champagnes in stock:
+We currently have no bottles in stock:

-These are only given out to regular customers in individual bottles as an add-on, we are very sorry, we don't like such distribution either, but we get 2-3 boxes every year and they would otherwise be out of stock in 2 days.
+If we have bottles those are only given out to regular customers in individual bottles as an add-on, we are very sorry, we don't like such distribution either, but we get 2-3 boxes every year and they would otherwise be out of stock in 2 days.

 About the winery: